shamim0754/SpringBatch/readme.md

 ### Concept ###
 1. Job : represents sequences of actions or commands that have to be executed within the batch application
 2. Step :  A job consists of many steps and each step consists of a READ-PROCESS-WRITE(chunk) task or single operation task (tasklet)
-   1. ItemReader :  read data from the resources (csv, xml or database)
+   1. ItemReader :  providing the data from the resources (csv, xml or database) or custom.
-   2. ItemProcessor :  provides a hook to apply business logic
+   2. ItemProcessor :  provides a hook to apply business logic on each item
    3. ItemWriter :  write it to other resources (csv, xml and database)

 ```xml